GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

  ```bash
     ./admin_gvpn.py -c config.json &> log.txt &
  ```
-When started the controller will either wait for the invitation from a MuC room or will use cached access details to login to the room.
-The IP4 address is embedded in the invitation and is cached along with other access details in a file database for subsequent use.
-In case the user has been blocked by the admin from the room he will not be able to access the XMPP network until invited again.
-In such a scenario the cached results must be cleared and both the controller and tincan restarted.
+When started, the controller will either wait for the invitation from a MuC room, or will use cached access details to login to the room.
+The IPv4 address is embedded in the invitation and is cached along with other access details in a file database for subsequent use.
+In case the user has been blocked by the admin from the room, they will not be able to access the XMPP network until invited again.
+In such a scenario, the cached results must be cleared and both the controller and tincan restarted.

 4. Check the network devices and ip address for your device